What's Bugging You?

 Dr. Art Evans and Steve Clark talk about the

 animals we love to hate.

-Entomologist Dr. Art Evans and radio producer Steve Clark, co-hosts of VPM’s popular and long running radio program What’s Bugging You?, have joined forces once again.
-Their engaging, wide-ranging, and humorous explorations into the world of insects and entomology are presented now for the first time on screen as a new animated series.
+Entomologist Dr. Art Evans and VPM radio producer Steve Clark co-host What’s Bugging You?
+Their engaging, wide-ranging, and humorous explorations into the world of insects and entomology are presented as an animated series.

 What's Bugging You?
 Animation Series Team

 Entomologist Arthur V. Evans is an author, educator, lecturer, photographer, and radio broadcaster.
 He attended the University of Pretoria, South Africa where he earned his doctoral degree (1988) in entomology.
 A longtime Research Associate at Virginia Natural History Museum and appointed to the Board of Trustees in 2016.
 He teaches courses in entomology as an adjunct assistant professor at Randolph-Macon College and the University of Richmond.
 From 2010 to 2019, Art co-hosted a popular weekly radio segment, What’s Bugging You?, with VPM Radio producer Steve Clark.
 Evans has published more than 40 scientific papers on the systematics, biology and identification of scarab beetles, and over 100 popular articles and books on insects and spiders including National Wildlife Foundation Field Guide to Insects and Spiders of North America (2007, Sterling Press), What’s Bugging You?
 A fond look at animals we love to hate (2008, University of Virginia Press), Beetles of Eastern North America (2014, Princeton University Press), and National Geographic Backyard Guide to Insects & Spiders of North America (2017, National Geographic Books).
 His latest book, Beetles of Western North America (2021, Princeton University Press) was released in August.